-You should register your network even if you do not intend to connect to the Internet network.
+It is a good idea to register your network even if you do not intend to connect to the Internet network.
 Then, if you decide to connect to the Internet network later, you will not have to change all the host addresses on your network.